10 reasons why you should visit the Island of Hvar, Croatia

 Wine growing is a big part of the island’s history.
 If Greeks were on the island of Hvar, and they were, then there are at least 2500 years of wine-growing history on the island.
 The soil, the amount of exposure to the sun, and the air – plenty of factors that pour something remarkable into our bottles.

-Before, people made terrasses.
-Dalmatia is packed with them.
-And it those terraces we grew.
-As if giants lived here and built enormous stairs, just because they could.
+In the old times, people made terraces.
+Dalmatia is packed with them all over.
+And it was on those terraces we grew.
+Like giants lived here and built enormous stairs, just because they could.

 I did that in my life.
-I mean tresses and dry stone walls.
-It’s a fulfilling experience when you turn around and you see what you achieved.
+I’m a local, and that’s a skill you learn when you’re a kid – building tresses and fixing dry stone walls.
+It’s a fulfilling experience when you turn around and see what you have achieved.
 But to get there, it takes months, it takes years of work and persistence.
-And then when you realize, that you’re not even a dot in the sea of those stone terraces and dry stone walls.
-It becomes clear how you’ll never fully understand the effort that it took to build it through decades, centuries, and millenniums.
-They were built by people from another universe.
+And then you realize you’re not even a dot in the sea of those stone terraces and dry stone walls.
+It becomes clear how you’ll never fully understand the effort that took to build it through decades, centuries, and millennia.

-Today, beside terraces, you’ll find vineyards on the southern slopes of the island of Hvar.
-These vineyards look like enormous vine-paintings placed on the slopes of the island of Hvar
+Besides terraces, you’ll find vineyards on the southern slopes of the island of Hvar.
+These vineyards look like enormous vine paintings placed on the slopes of the island of Hvar

 3. Traditional Dalmatian music is a part of daily life

-Throughout the year concerts of this type of music are organized all through the island in different places: Hvar, Stari Grad, Jelsa, Pitve, etc. Besides that, it’s very much a part of daily life.
-So you can stumble upon a group of people singing ‘klapa music’ in restaurants after having dinner because they just feel like it.
+Throughout the year, concerts of this type of music are organized in different places: Hvar, Stari Grad, Jelsa, Pitve, etc. Besides that, it’s very much a part of daily life.
+So you can stumble upon a group of people singing ‘klapa music’ in restaurants after having dinner because they feel like it.

 The Island of Hvar is known for its nightlife.
 But that’s an understatement.
-It’s the people all around the world that are pouring here from all over the world, that make it even more vibrant.
+It’s the people from all over the world who make it even more vibrant.

-Within a year you can learn English, French, Spanish, German, Chinese, whatever.
-And all thanks to people from all over the world who are arriving with the same idea in their mind: ‘I want to meet the world’.
-Come to Hvar with an open mind and just enjoy the rhythm of life.
+Within a year, you can learn English, French, Spanish, German, Chinese, whatever.
+And all thanks to people from all over the world who are arriving with the same idea: ‘I want to meet the world’.
+So, come to the island of Hvar and meet people from all over the world.

 5. It’s flooded with Mediterranean Architecture

-Monasteries, churches, palaces, fortresses, stone houses, pavements, ports, lighthouses…, everything carries elements of heritage and old times.
-To give you an example: my family lives in a family house built in 1711., and that’s recent!
+Monasteries, churches, palaces, fortresses, stone houses, pavements, ports, lighthouses… they all carry elements of heritage and old times.
+For example, my family lives in a house built in 1711, and that’s recent!

 6. Outdoor activities are endless